 If the somebody was adopted by a person that can restore Lithuanian citizenship, this adopted person is treated as a child for Lithuanian citizenship restoration.
 Does not matter they this adopted person does not have any blood relationship to Lithuania.
 3 generation rule applies, the same as for anyone else that wants to restore LT citizenship.
 If an adult person is adopted it seems to be ok as well (if they can be adopted in the country where they live, of course).

-If you would like Translationz to talk with you personally regarding your eligibility, either contact us directly by going to the GET A QUOTE LINK HERE or please fill out this questionnaire.
+If you would like Translationz to talk with you personally regarding your eligibility, either contact us directly by going to the GET A QUOTE LINK HERE.
 At the end of the questionnaire provide your contact details and we will call or email you to discuss your answers.

 If Lithuanian was adopted by foreign national, s/he can have LT and other citizenship until 21 years old at which point they have to decide whether they want to keep Lithuanian or other citizenship.
 After that, it is not possible to restore Lithuanian citizenship (unless they are ok with losing their other citizenship - then wee have to investigate the possibilities further).